wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Then the originating flush request object is also obtained at the front of the MSHR register by calling `getFrontEvent()` on the MSHR.
 The method completes the state transition: state `S_B` blocks will transit to the stable state `S`, and `I_B` block will transit to `I`.
-Note that although flush request will not cause a block to transit into `I_B`, an external invalidation from the lower level will be ordered after the flush, and transit `S_B` to `I_B`.
+Note that state `I_B` can either be the result of handling flush line with invalidation, as we will discuss in the next section, or it can also be because of the `S_B` block was invalidated by an external invalidation, which was ordered before the ongoing flush request.
 The response event is forwarded to the upper level by calling `sendResponseUp()`, using the success bit (via `success()` on the response event) to indicate whether the flush has succeeded or not.
 Finally, the method calls `cleanUpAfterResponse()` to conclude response handling.